My Honest Review of the HydraFacial

 Q. What is a HydraFacial?

 The HydraFacial is a medical grade treatment that cleanses, exfoliates and then infuses your skin with serums.
 The treatment is painless and typically lasts about 45+ minutes.
-It is an actual machine used by a trained technician (confirm this when booking your appointment because there’s some places that use the term to describe other treatments but don’t have the actual HydraFacial machine).
-The machine has a vacuum like hand piece that basically simultaneously cleans out your pores and infuses them with serums, often referred to as hydradermabrasion.
+It is an actual machine called vortex-fusion technology used by a trained technician (confirm this when booking your appointment because there’s some places that use the term to describe other treatments but don’t have the actual HydraFacial machine).
+The machine has a vacuum like hand piece that basically simultaneously cleans out your pores with exfoliation extraction and infuses them with serums, often referred to as hydradermabrasion.
+A non-irritant mix of glycolic acid and salicylic acid is hydrating and deeply penetrates the pores.
+Exfoliating treatments like the HydraFacial are so good for your skin.

 Q. How much does it cost?